-JAMA Oncol 2018; 4: 384-388.
-PubMed Citation.
-(Among 26 patients with Langerhans-cell histiocytosis treated with vemurafenib, the overall response rate was 62% and overall survival was 96% at two years; adverse events arose in all patients and led to dicontinuation in 8 [31%]; ALT elevations and hepatotoxicity not listed among adverse events occurring in at least 20% of patients).
+JAMA Oncol 2018; 4: 384-8.
+PubMed Citation (Among 26 patients with Langerhans-cell histiocytosis treated with vemurafenib, the overall response rate was 62% and overall survival was 96% at two years; adverse events arose in all patients and led to dicontinuation in 8 [31%]; ALT elevations and hepatotoxicity not listed among adverse events occurring in at least 20% of patients).

 Bunchorntavakul C, Reddy KR.
-Drug hepatotoxicity: newer qgents.
+Drug hepatotoxicity: newer agents.
 Clin Liver Dis 2017; 21: 115-34.
-PubMed Citation (Review of the hepatotoxicity of recently approved medications including the tyrosine kinase inhibitors including vemurafenib which has been linked a high rate of ALT elevations [35-38%] and to cases of severe [but not fatal] hepatotoxicity typically within 3 to 6 months of starting therapy).
+PubMed Citation (Review of the hepatotoxicity of recently approved medications including the tyrosine kinase inhibitors, including vemurafenib which has been linked to a high rate of ALT elevations [35-38%] and to cases of severe [but not fatal] hepatotoxicity typically within 3 to 6 months of starting therapy).